sh3bu/CTF-writeups/TryHackMe/El Bandito/README.md

 	}
 ```

-Since this room is based on HTTP request smuggling, I thought that might also be the way here for the seconD flag.
+Since this room is based on HTTP request smuggling, I thought that might also be the way here for the second flag.

+## Second flag :

 ### HTTP/2 Desync Attacks